fachwerk-dev/create-fachwerk/slides/slides.md

 title: Add custom code
 ---

-## Create custom data
+## Create custom functions

-When you need to do more complex data manipulation, you can define custom variables and functions in Javascript.
+When you need to do more complex data manipulation, you can define custom functions and reactive variables in Javascript.

-Create a JS file, for example `data.js` and add your code there:
+Create a JS file, for example `custom/functions.js` and add your code there:

 ```js
 import { ref, computed } from "vue";